Restore the Shore Tree/Shrub/Plant and Seed Order Form

 email SharonMNatzel@gmail.com

-Don't forget to check the variety of Plant Kits available on the last 2 pages of the order form.
-Pricing is much more attractive than last year!
+Don't forget to check the variety of Plant Kits available on the last page of the order form.
+There are two special master gardener kits.

 Remember our LLAA goal to reduce phosphorus in runoff and erosion!
 One pound of phosphorus can produce up to 500 pounds of algae in the lake.
 Trees, shrubs, buffers and rain gardens help!